justwatch/entitycache/README.md

 # entitycache

-A simple entity cache with TTL, TTR, LFU policies, based on Ristretto
+A simple entity cache with TTL, TTR, LFU policies, based on Ristretto.

 # Basic usage